diofant/diofant/docs/release/notes-0.15.rst

 * :sympyissue:`26119`: Lambdify crashes on empty tuple
 * :sympyissue:`26178`: Wrong result of sqf_list for PolyElement with excluded symbols
 * :sympyissue:`26250`: Incorrect limit involving elliptic functions
+* :sympyissue:`25786`: Wrong result for a simple integral